Are you planning to explore Houston at night?

 You’ll have up to 1 hour to solve each game.

 Make sure you book ahead though, as it can get busy at night.

 This is a fantastic night activity if you’re looking for a fun and interactive experience with your group.

 - Address: 794 Sorella Ct #127, Houston, TX 77024, United States

 The Downtown Aquarium is a public aquarium and a restaurant.

-Moreover, it was developed with combining the Central Waterworks Building and Fire Station No. 1.
+Moreover, it was developed by combining the Central Waterworks Building and Fire Station No. 1.